Arrested coarsening in active colloidal suspensions driven by nonreciprocal electrohydrodynamic interactions: Details of experimental method

 \section{Details of experimental method}

 \centerline{\it Samples}

 Samples consisted of aqueous suspensions of polystyrene (PS) particles.
-Spherical PS particles with radii $\SI{1}{\micro\meter}$ (S particles) and $\SI{1.5}{\micro\meter}$ (L particles) were used (2.5\% solids–latex; catalog nos.
+Spherical PS particles with radii $\SI{1}{\micro\meter}$ (S particles) and $\SI{1.5}{\micro\meter}$ (L particles) were used (2.5\% solids-latex; catalog nos.
 19814-15 and 17134-15, PolyScience Co., Ltd.).
 Pure water was prepared with a Millipore Milli-Q system.

 The PS particles were washed thoroughly with pure water using a microtube (CF-0150, INA-OPTIKA Inc.) to remove possible residual surfactant.
 As the dispersing aqueous phase, we used an aqueous solution of \SI{0.1}{\milli \mol \per \liter} NaCl and 0.2 wt.\% Pluronic F-127 (10\% in water, ANASPEC Inc.).